EPA Takes Huge Step in Climate Disruption Fight

 The Sierra Club now has Mobile Air Alerts to allow you to better protect yourself and your family from harmful air pollution.
 The alerts will let you know instantly when outdoor air is polluted with harmful levels of smog, and you can plan your outdoor activities accordingly.

-Text ALERT to 69866 to sign up to receive a text when there's an air quality alert in your area.
+Sign up to receive a text when there's an air quality alert in your area.

 Stargazing With the Terminator